top of page

 When Waka Flocka took center stage, the crowd was electric.
 Students danced, cheered, and sang along.
 “The place was going nuts.
 They stayed until the very end,” said Sophomore Michaela Bottino.

-Reaction by students at the time backed that up.
+Reactions from students at the time backed that up.

 “Waka Flocka is going to be huge,” Anthony Donato, a senior at the time, told The Summit in 2016.